Get an access token and make a request

 - Scope — Include the scopes that allow you to perform the actions on the endpoint that you want to access.
 The scopes requested for the access token must already exist in the application's grants collection and the user must have the permission to perform those actions.
 See Scopes and supported endpoints for more information.

 - State — Use any alphanumeric value.
-The authorization server reflects this string when redirecting the browser back to the client, which helps prevent cross-site request forgery.
+The authorization server reflects this string when redirecting the browser back to the client, which your client can verify to help prevent cross-site request forgery attacks.

 Click Request Token.
 You are prompted to sign in to your Okta org.
 After you are authenticated, the Manage Access Tokens window displays the access token, including the scopes requested.
 The token also automatically populates the Available Token drop-down list.